cosmos/cosmos-sdk/docs/rfc/rfc-002-optimistic-execution.md

 - The block proposal (`abci.RequestFinalizeBlock`)
 - Termination and completion signal for the OE goroutine

-The OE goroutine would run on top of a cached branch of the KVStore (which is the default behavior for `FinalizeBlock` as we only write to the underlying store once we've reached the end).
+The OE goroutine would run on top of a cached branch of the root multi-store (which is the default behavior for `FinalizeBlock` as we only write to the underlying store once we've reached the end).

 The OE goroutine would periodically check if a termination signal has been sent to it, and stops if so.
 Once the OE goroutine finishes the execution it will set the completion signal.

 Upon receiving a `ProcessProposal` call, the SDK would adopt the following procedure if OE is enabled:

 ```
-abort any running OE goroutine
+abort any running OE goroutine and wait for goroutine exit
 if height > initial height:
     set OE fields
     kick off an OP goroutine that optimistically process the proposal